Home Compare A vs MTD

 Agilent Technologies vs Mettler-Toledo International: Which Stock Looks Stronger in 2026?

-Mettler-Toledo International holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-Agilent Technologies still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+Mettler-Toledo International holds the cleaner structural position, with the lead spread across profitability and growth.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON